tylergross97/pdx_somatic_variant_calling/README.md

    - Providing additional functionality for those with the original patient tumor sample:
       - Quantifying the degree of similarity between the PDX sample and the original patient sample
    - Perform somatic copy number analysis
+   - Add public dataset for users to test the pipeline on

 ## Citations